Saccharodite: Taxonomy and description

 The concept of Saccharodite is based on Kirkaldy's (1907) very short description of the genus and the type species, Saccharodite sanguinea.
 The original text of the latter in French is: "D'un sanguin brilliant; jambes jaunâtres testacées, teintés de sanguin; élytres hyalines, très faiblement enfumées ça et la, veins incolores, sauf qu'une partie de la ligne sousapicale avec les parties des veins longitudinales immédiatement contigues, sons sanguines."
 No type specimen of Saccharodite sanguinea has been located and the identity of the type species and the genus remains somewhat uncertain.

 No additional species have been assigned to Saccharodite until Fennah re-described the genus in 1969, based on the original description and 2 new species from New Caledonia.
 In his re-description Fennah refers to the hyaline forewings and the bright red body mentioned by Kirkaldy as diagnostic characters for the type species.
 Fennah's re-description has been accepted based on the principle of the first reviser.

 More important for defining the genus are Fennah's illustrations of the forewing venation of his new species, especially a characteristic triangular cell close to the hind margin of the forewing which is marked by an arrow in the illustration of Saccharodite iridipennis on the left.
-Like in other genera of Rhotanini, the first branch of the media splits close to its base and the inner vein joins the branch of the cubitus to form the basal median cell.
+Like in other genera of Rhotanini, the branch of the media closest to its base splits just after branching off and the inner vein joins a branch of the cubitus anterior to form the basal median cell.
 However, in Saccharodite, both veins separate again and then join once more, forming the characteristic triangular cell.
-Both veins fail to separate again in only a few species like in Saccharodite coccinea, see illustration on the left where the joined veins are marked by an arrow.
-There is another very small triangular cell at the base of the first branch of the media.
-The triangular cell near the hindwing of the forewing is unique in the tribe Rhotanini and is the main diagnostic character of the genus in combination with 2 other characters, the 4 costal cells and for most species the 6 veins of the cubitus-media complex reaching the margin at the end of the forewings.
+Both veins fail to separate again in only a few species like in Saccharodite coccinea, see illustration at the beginning of this section, where the joined veins are marked by an arrow.
+There is another very small triangular cell at the base of the initial branch of the media.
+The triangular cell near the hind margin of the forewing is unique in the tribe Rhotanini and is the main diagnostic character of the genus in combination with 2 other characters, the 4 costal cells and for most species the 6 veins of the cubitus-media complex reaching the margin at the end of the forewings.